sapphirepp/sapphirepp/doc/pages/implementation/radiation-reaction.md

 ## Weak formulation

-@sapphire uses the dG method for the spatial discretisation of the system of PDEs used to compute the expansion coefficients $\mathbf{h}$.
+@sapphire uses the dG method for the spatial discretisation of the system of PDEs used to compute the expansion coefficients $\mathbf{f}$.
 The heart of a dG method is the weak formulation of the PDEs.
 Here we merely state it.
 For more details we refer the reader to @cite Schween2025 .